xcp-ng/win-xenbus/BUILD.md

 *   Visual Studio 2013 (Any SKU, including Express)
 *   Windows Driver Kit 8.1

+For Windows 10 this means:

+*   Visual Studio 2015 (Any SKU, including Express or Community)
+*   Windows Driver Kit 10

 (See http://msdn.microsoft.com/en-us/windows/hardware/hh852365.aspx).
 You
 may find it useful to install VirtualCloneDrive from http://www.slysoft.com